Kangaroo Care

 Kangaroo mother care is a method of care for preterm infants.
 The method involves infants being carried, usually by the mother, with skin-to-skin contact.
 This guide is intended for health professionals responsible for the care of low-birthweight and preterm infants.”

-In Australia, commonly referred to as Kangaroo Care or Skin to Skin contact, this care provided as early as possible after birth to your baby is an important part of your baby’s care.
-Speak with your baby’s health care team and make it part of your routine when with your baby to request kangaroo care or skin to skin as often as possible.
+In Australia, commonly referred to as Kangaroo Care (or Skin-to-Skin contact), this care provided as early as possible after birth to your baby is an important part of your baby’s care.
+Speak with your baby’s health care team and make it part of your routine when with your baby to request Kangaroo care as often as possible.

 How to do Kangaroo Care?